The first time you run Duplicacy, it will ask you to activate the license or start a fully functional 30-day trial period:

 If the Prune snapshot after first backup checkbox is checked, Duplicacy will run the pruning operation after the first backup of the day or the manual backup.
 Please note that if there are multiple Duplicacy instances running on different computers that back up to the same storage, only one Duplicacy instance can have the pruning option enabled.

 Other checkboxes allow you to set up email notifications after each backup finishes, or to set Duplicacy to automatically start when you log in.
 On Windows, you can also take advantage the Volume Shadow Copy service to properly back up files opened by other processes.

-At this time you can pick the revision to be restored and click the List files button to populate the file list:
+On the top left of the dialog is a dropdown box that lists all previous backups for the current repository.
+Each backup is identified by an increasing revision number.
+You can pick the revision to be restored and click the List files button to populate the file list:

 Duplicay for Windows can be set up as a Windows service in order to run backups at scheduled time without a user logged in.
 To install Duplicacy as a service, run the installer with administrator rights, and there will be a dialog to let you choose from installing for all users or installing for the current user only: